 Grady says her program fits any skill level, and is tailored to all different skill levels and age groups.
 The only requirement for athletes who are new to the program is the ability to swim 50 yards prior to joining.

 Making a splash at nationals

-All of that training and hard work truly paid off this summer at the Zone3 USA Youth National Championships in Ohio.
-Six of Coach Grady’s athletes finished on the podium, including three national champions in their gender and age groups.
+All of that training and hard work is paying off.
+In 2021, six of Grady’s athletes competing at the Zone3 USA Youth National Championships in Ohio finished on the podium with three national champions in their gender and age groups.

 Hard work and great coaching

-“I’m thankful for my other coaches who helped me coach because there’s no way I could do it without them,” Grady said, about fellow triathlon coaches Hannah Droge, Jadon Johnson and Andrew Grady.
+“I’m thankful for my other coaches who helped me coach because there’s no way I could do it without them,” Grady said, about fellow triathlon youth coaches Andrew Grady, Kassie Peters, Mia Wentzy, Evan Mahrous, Jadon Johnson and Hannah Droge.

 “The kids in my program are so dedicated,” Grady added.
-“When they come to practice, they don’t even question what I ask them to do.
-I just think to myself, ‘There’s no way I’d been doing this when I was 9 years old.’
+“When they come to practice, they always do what I ask of them.
 The dedication and the work ethics they each have is truly amazing.”

 With national champions and Olympic hopefuls in her midst, Grady has built an elite triathlon program from the ground up in Sioux Falls.
 One swim, one bike, and one run at a time.

 - Swimming lessons benefit people of all ages